opencontainers/image-spec/config.md

 ### Image JSON

-Each image has an associated JSON structure which describes some basic information about the image such as date created, author, as well as execution/runtime configuration like its entrypoint, default arguments, CPU/memory shares, networking, and volumes.
+Each image has an associated JSON structure which describes some basic information about the image such as date created, author, as well as execution/runtime configuration like its entrypoint, default arguments, networking, and volumes.
 The JSON structure also references a cryptographic hash of each layer used by the image, and provides history information for those layers.
 This JSON is considered to be immutable, because changing it would change the computed [ImageID](#imageid).
 Changing it means creating a new derived image, instead of changing the existing image.